This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #RaceDayRelief #CollectiveBias

-Don’t get black flagged for having a clear zone at the end of your title because of spacing.
+Because of spacing, don’t get black flagged for having a clear zone at the end of your title.
 Cut out a little flag, tire, or another racing embellishment to add to the corner and get your title back on track! 🙂

-Step 5: Set up your race day table with your game boards, the cars, the numbers and some snacks.
+Step 5: Set up your race day table with your game boards, the cars, the numbers, and snacks.
 Make sure you put your sticker maker out for your guests to use to design their game pieces.
 Don’t forget some glue dots so they can attach them to the boards.

 Now, sit back and relax until time for your guests to arrive.
-Ask them to make a prediction for each category.
+Ask them to predict each category.
 Have them attach their customized race cars to show their predictions on each game board with glue dots.
 Then tune in for the green flag.
 As the laps go by, watch to see who wins each game.

 What kind of games can you design to make your race day more interactive?
-Please share your creations with us.
+Would you mind sharing your creations with us?
 I can’t wait to see what you can create to make your race day more fun and exciting for you and your guests.